-The 2017 annual performance-based bonus each named executive officer was eligible to receive was primarily based on the individual's target bonus, as a percentage of base salary, or target bonus percentage, and the extent to which we achieved the corporate goals that our Board of Directors establishes each year.
-The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for such year.
-The Compensation Committee has traditionally not specified a minimum or maximum bonus percentage or amount for the named executive officers, however beginning in 2016, the Compensation Committee adopted a maximum bonus percentage of 200% of target, meaning that regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program is twice the amount of their target bonus.
+Each of our named executive officers were eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2018.
+The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2018, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was twice the amount of their target bonus.
+For 2018, the target bonus percentages for Dr. Berrey, Mr. Trost and Dr. Nichols were 50%, 35% and 40% base salary, respectively.
+Our corporate objectives for 2018, along with the relative weight of each objective and actual achievement, are reflected in the table below: